ohata-toast/EasyCache/en/overview.md

 ## Database > EasyCache > Overview

-NHN Cloud EasyCache is a service that provides Redis (REmote DIctionary Server) in cloud environment.
+NHN Cloud EasyCache is a service that provides Redis (REmote DIctionary Server) in a cloud environment.
 You can use a highly available Redis server with simple settings.

 ## Characteristics and Features